qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 **Auditability and transparency**

 In cryptographically secured chains of data, once data has been added it cannot be changed without re-computing all the following hashes in the chain: blockchain data is **immutable**.
-This is a valuable attribute for internal record-keeping, since records cannot be changed after sign-off, either through error or through malice.
+This is a valuable attribute for internal record-keeping since records cannot be changed after sign-off, either through error or through malice.
 By combining this with smart contract execution and the implementation of critical business processes, internal process executions could become auditable.

 As data and information are introduced via transactions, it becomes easy to establish what was introduced into the network when, and by whom.
 This enables a more cost-efficient and reliable form of bookkeeping than conventional ones.
 It could also streamline compliance and auditing, as well as make reporting tasks easier.
-The high degree of audibility and transparency makes managed blockchains especially appealing for business activities that are strongly regulated or have to conduct regular audits.
+The high degree of audibility and transparency makes managed blockchains, especially appealing for business activities that are strongly regulated or have to conduct regular audits.

 **Governance**